-Civil Service word date back to the British time when British East India Company civilian staffs involved in administrative jobs and were known as 'Public Servants'.
+Civil Service word dates back to the British time when British East India Company civilian staff were involved in administrative jobs and were known as 'Public Servants'.
 Its foundation has been laid by Warren Hastings and later more reforms were done by Charles Cornwallis and so he was known as the "Father of Civil Services in India".

-Now let us study, why 21 April is celebrated as National Civil Service Day?
+Why is 21 April celebrated as National Civil Services Day?

-Its origin is related to the 1947 year when on 21st April Sardar Vallabh Bhai Patel, Home Member, Parliament inaugurated the All India Services.
-While addressing the probationary officers at the All India Administrative Service Training School at Metcalfe House, Delhi he delivered a powerful speech and empowered the Civil Servants to adopt the true role of national service leaving behind the past experience.
+Its origin is related to the year 1947 when on 21st April Sardar Vallabh Bhai Patel, Home Minister of Independent India addressed the probationary officers at the All India Administrative Service Training School at Metcalfe House, Delhi.
+He delivered a powerful speech and empowered the Civil Servants to adopt the true role of national service leaving behind the past experience.
 In his speech he referred to civil servants as the 'steel frame of India'.
-The first such function was held in Vigyan Bhawan, New Delhi on 21 April, 2006.
-So, since 2006 it has been celebrated as National Civil Service Day on 21 April.
-On this day the Prime Minister's Awards for Excellence in Public Administration are also given.
+The first such function was held in Vigyan Bhawan, New Delhi on 21 April 2006.
+And from then April 21 has been celebrated as National Civil Service Day.

 - To motivate and appreciate the work and efforts of Civil Service officers.